anidealgift/rTexPackerImporter/README.md

-# rTexPackerImporter v1.0
+# rTexPackerImporter v1.0 for Unity
-# 27/10/2019

-License: MIT License

-The rTexPacker Importer extends the Unity editor to read sprite atlas data created with rTexPacker.
+`rTexPacker Importer` extends the Unity editor to read sprite atlas data created with rTexPacker (.rtpa, .xml, .json).
-It imports each sprite atlas as native Unity 2D spritesheet, the sprites can directly be used in the editor.
+It imports each sprite atlas as native Unity 2D spritesheet, the sprites can be directly used in the editor.

-rTexPacker is a simple and easy-to-use textures packer and font atlas generator. (https://raylibtech.itch.io/rtexpacker)
+`rTexPacker` is a simple and easy-to-use textures packer and font atlas generator.
+[Chek it out!](https://raylibtech.itch.io/rtexpacker)

+### Usage

-Right-click your atlas image, then select the menu rTexPacker/Create Sprite Sheets
+Mouse Right-click on your atlas image and select in the menu `rTexPacker/Create Sprite Sheets`

-Support .png image files.
+### Supported atlas formats

-Atlas data support:
+Atlas descriptot data:

+  - rtpa (rTexPacker format)
   - xml
   - json

+Atlas image data:
-    - rtpa (rTexPacker format)
+  - png

-Developed by:
+### License

+rTexPacker Importer is licensed under MIT License.
+Check [LICENSE](LICENSE) for details.

-	Sergio Martínez (@anidealgift)
+**Developed by: Sergio Martínez ([@anidealgift](https://github.com/anidealgift))**